 For years, rumors of the “Marsh Girl” haunted Barkley Cove, a quiet fishing village.
 Kya Clark is barefoot and wild; unfit for polite society.
 So in late 1969, when the popular Chase Andrews is found dead, locals immediately suspect her.

 But Kya is not what they say.
 A born naturalist with just one day of school, she takes life’s lessons from the land, learning the real ways of the world from the dishonest signals of fireflies.
 But while she has the skills to live in solitude forever, the time comes when she yearns to be touched and loved.
 Drawn to two young men from town, who are each intrigued by her wild beauty, Kya opens herself to a new and startling world–until the unthinkable happens. -via Goodreads

-My Favorite Book #2 | The Nightingale – In the quiet village of Carriveau, Vianne Mauriac says good-bye to her husband, Antoine, as he heads for the Front.
-She doesn’t believe that the Nazis will invade France… but invade they do, in droves of marching soldiers, in caravans of trucks and tanks, in planes that fill the skies and drop bombs upon the innocent.
+Vianne Mauriac doesn’t believe the Nazis will invade France… but they do.
 When a German captain requisitions Vianne’s home, she and her daughter must live with the enemy or lose everything.
-Without food or money or hope, as danger escalates all around them, she is forced to make one impossible choice after another to keep her family alive.
+Without food or money or hope, she is forced to make one impossible choice after another to keep her family alive.